“SUNLIGHT is said to be the best of disinfectants.”

 The evocative phrase, depicting the value of public transparency, was coined by a celebrated American judge, Louis Brandeis, in 1913, and has carried echoes far and wide ever since.

-FOI requests famously led to the disclosure of wide-scale abuse of MPs’ expenses.
-Regionally, The Yorkshire Post has used the Act to uncover cavalier spending at Leeds Metropolitan University, abuse of power at Cleveland Police, financial and managerial chaos at Rotherham Hospital, financial excess at Wakefield-based Outwood Grange Academy Trust and a crisis of staff morale at West Yorkshire Police.
+And there have been many examples of FOI shining a light into some dark corners.
+The disclosure of wide-scale abuse of MPs’ expenses began with FOI requests.
+Regionally The Yorkshire Post has used the Act to uncover cavalier spending at Leeds Met University, abuse of power at Cleveland Police, financial and managerial chaos at Rotherham Hospital, financial excess at Wakefield-based Outwood Grange Academy Trust and a crisis of staff morale at West Yorkshire Police.

 * Rob Waugh is an award-winning investigative journalist and the Yorkshire reporter of the year.